Bartlesville Radio » News » Juvenile in Custody After BPD Responds to Shots Fired

 Juvenile in Custody After BPD Responds to Shots Fired

-On Friday evening, deputies were called to the intersection of Hensley Blvd. and Rogers Ave. after a report of shots being fired in that area.
+On Friday evening, police were called to the intersection of Hensley Blvd. and Rogers Ave. after a report of shots being fired in that area.
 Officers were able to arrive on scene quickly and locate a residence where a juvenile suspect was located and taken into custody without incident.

-Deputies located multiple bullet holes in a vehicle and a residence in the area and fortunately no injuies were reported.
+Officers located multiple bullet holes in a vehicle and a residence in the area and fortunately no injuies were reported.
 In a press release here is what Police Chief Kevin Ickleberry said:

 "We are very thankful that no one was injured during this dangerous situation.
 Our officers responded swiftly and the suspect was safely taken into custody.
 Gun violence will not be tolerated in our community and we will continue working diligently to keep Bartlesville safe.